TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

         );

-    If you are using a content element instead (not a "General Plugin" which has :sql:`CType` set to `list` and uses :sql:`list_type` to be configured), the example looks like this:
+    If you are using a content element with a custom CType (recommended), the example looks like this:

     ..  code-block:: php